hpcfung/CodingProjects/2023/exam_typsetting/README.md

 eg manually insert sth like _2153 token at page end or at end of MCQ, program automatically splits into segments

 feeds each segment into LLM; clean typos, then insert latex like macros

+#### 4
+Do the whole thing in regex

+Some sort of beautify code operation.